udacity/create-your-own-adventure/english/marshmallow.md

 Once upon a time many authors collaborated to make meaningless linked story.

+Hi, i am Sherlock Holmes.
+You can read stories all you want, but first, if you have a case for me then click [here](sherlock/bored.md)

 And that story was about [cricket](cricket/if-you-love-cricket/ifyoulovecricket.md)

 A few learned to [tango](tango/tango.md)